A Sport Fishing Licence is required by anyone intending to sport fish in Nunavut other than a beneficiary of the Nunavut Agreement.

 *A 3-day licence is valid for three consecutive days commencing on the date stated on the licence.

 The federal Goods and Services Tax (5%) must be added to all fees.
-The length of licence (number of days) and fees are subject to change.
-Please contact vendors for current licence details.

 Unless otherwise noted, Sport Fishing Licences are not required by;

-- Nunavut Residents and Canadian Residents under 16 years of age
+- Nunavut Residents and Canadian Residents under 16 years of age or over 65

 - Non-residents under the age of 16 who are accompanied by a person who holds a Sport Fishing Licence